todd-dsm/rsync-backups/docs/disk-formatting-guide.md

 # macOS Disk Utility Formatting Guide

+Below are some common cases and storage management options.

 ## Use Case Comparison

 | Use Case | Format | Scheme | Notes |